WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

   - This feature is the most important feature in the model by permutation importance
   - EDA shows that high-risk customers tend to have an account balance that is neither too high nor too low, confirming our hypothesis that high-risk customers tend to "transfer on an in and out basis"
 - WIRES_AVG_OUT, CASH_AVG_OUT, WIRES_AVG_IN and CASH_AVG_IN (i.e. average inbound and outbound transfers for a customer in the last 12 months)
-  - This set of features are the next most important features in the model by permutation importance
+  - This set of features is the next most important features in the model by permutation importance
   - EDA shows that high-risk customers tend to transfer money in an amount that is neither too high nor too low, confirming our hypothesis that high-risk customers tend to "structure amounts to avoid identification or reporting thresholds"
 - <img src="../data/image/2023-08-26-12-39-56.png"  width="1000">
 - Feature importance VS permutation importance
   - While feature importance is readily available for tree-based models, it favors features with high cardinality and may neglect important categorical features
-  - Furthermore, feature importance measures indicates the relative importance of each feature during model training but it does not indicate how much the model's performance in unseen data would suffer if the feature was removed
+  - Furthermore, feature importance measures indicate the relative importance of each feature during model training but it does not indicate how much the model's performance in unseen data would suffer if the feature was removed
   - To address this issue, we also computed permutation importance for each feature on the test set

 ### SHAP values and Partial Dependence Plots (PDPs)

-- While feature importance and feature importance give you a single score to indicate how important a feature is to a model's performance, SHAP values complemented with partial dependence plots provide a more granular visual display of how much each feature contributes to the model's prediction for each data point
+- While the feature importance gives you a single score to indicate how important a feature is to a model's performance, SHAP values complemented with partial dependence plots provide a more granular visual display of how much each feature contributes to the model's prediction for each data point
-- Y-axis of PDPs represents expected probability of customer being high risk given the value of the feature on the X-axis
+- Y-axis of PDPs represents the expected probability of a customer being high-risk given the value of the feature on the X-axis
 - <img src="../data/image/2023-08-26-12-40-16.png"  width="1000">

 ### Prescriptive analytics